 The IDED chamber for the attentional set shifting task for mice and rats includes a chamber for convenient testing of individual rodents.
 The kit comes complete with the entire medium and odor set for testing up to 500 Trials.
 Convenient and easy to clean ceramic cups (8) allow for multiple tests and rotating chambers before cleaning in the testing in the chamber.

-Digging Odor kit comes with the following odors (500 Trials): Nutmeg, Rosemary, Cinnamon, Clove, Red thyme, Ginger, Vanilla, Lemon, Raffia, Foam
+Digging Odor kit comes with the following odors: Nutmeg, Rosemary, Cinnamon, Clove, Red thyme, Ginger, Vanilla, Lemon, Raffia, Foam

-Digging Medium Kit comes with the following mediums (500 Trials): Felt, Paper, PomPoms, Sequins, Pipecleaners, Googleyeyes, Ribbons, Mettalic Strips, Citronella, & Digging Medium enough for 300-500 trials.
+Digging Medium Kit comes with the following mediums: Felt, Paper, PomPoms, Sequins, Pipecleaners, Googly eyes, Ribbons, Metallic Strips, Citronella

 Odor Kit (Included)

 Price & Dimensions